Fairlay/Bitcoin-Betting/README.md

 If bad actors enter the platform anyway, the issuer of the invite has a certain period, in which he can revoke any invite and optionally all their referrals.
 After the revoke request is initiated, the affected account can only withdraw funds but not place any new orders.

-Referrers of mulitple bad actors may also be banned.
+Referrers of multiple bad actors may also be banned.
 Thus it is recommended to only invite new users that are trustworthy.

 Referring a new user will be rewarded with a 10% share of all generated commissions by that user and of all subordinate referrals of that user.